bdspen/nodemon_vscode/README.md

 #### In this tutorial I will explain how to attach the Visual Studio Code debugger to a nodeJS app launched by [Nodemon.](https://github.com/remy/nodemon)

 ##### Why do I want this?
-While running your nodeJS app in VS Code debugger mode you have to re-launch the debugger every time you make a change to one of your app files.
+While running a nodeJS app in VS Code debugger mode you have to re-launch the debugger every time you make a change to one of your app files.
 This takes time and is tedious.
 VS Code actually allows you to attach a debugger to any currently running nodeJS app.
-So, attaching the debugger to an app launched by nodemon will _automatically re-launch_ your project when any file is saved.
+So, attaching the debugger to an app launched by nodemon will allow you to use the VS Code debugger in an app that is _automatically re-launched_ on every changed file.
 This removes a few steps from the development process and streamlines workflow with the VS Code debugger.

 ## Setting Up Nodemon
 To start, Install [nodemon](https://github.com/remy/nodemon) globally on your machine. by running: `npm install -g nodemon